-Jimmy serves as the chairman of the local Soil and Water Conservation District, and is an advocate for environmental stewardship.
-As a farm family, Jimmy, Andy and Reid have a responsibility to their neighbors through their land and the environment.
+Jimmy serves as a member of the local Soil and Water Conservation District, as his father did for decades before.
+As a farm family, they know they have a responsibility to their neighbors through their land and the environment.
 “We’re committed to soil and water conservation here at the farm,” said Jimmy.

 “Our streams are cleaner for it.
-Vegetation is able to grow up and protect the stream banks from washing away during heavy rain events.
-And when we exclude cattle from streams and provide water tanks for drinking, our young cattle are healthier and have increased growth rates,” Jimmy says.
+Vegetation can grow and protect the stream banks from washing away during heavy rain events.
+And when we exclude cattle from streams and provide water tanks for drinking, our young cattle are healthier,” Jimmy said.

 Five years ago, the family built a new dairy facility.
 The new barns are “conservation and efficiency by design,” Jimmy said.
 They use dozens of water and soil conservation practices such as recycling sand for bedding, which can be used nearly 100 times.

 Throughout the year, the family hosts several events on the farm to engage their local community and educate their neighbors about issues from agriculture education to hunter safety and water conservation.

 One such event, an annual youth activity day, has a wildlife conservation message mixed in with a lot of fun.
 They set up ten different supervised stations where children can catch fish, shoot a slingshot, take a canoe ride on the pond, and try their hand at archery, skeet, and pellet rifle marksmanship.

 Their commitment to sustainability recently gained national attention as the farm was awarded Outstanding Dairy Farm Sustainability, the first award of its kind for a dairy in North Carolina.